-21. Capital risk management
+20. Capital risk management

 The Company's objectives in managing capital are to ensure sufficient liquidity to pursue its strategy of organic growth combined with strategic acquisitions and to provide returns to its shareholders.
 The Company manages its capital with the objective of ensuring that there are adequate capital resources while maximizing the return to shareholders through the optimization of the debt and equity balance.
-The capital structure of the Company consists of cash, CSI facility, Debt without recourse to CSI, Debentures, TSS membership liability and components of shareholders' equity including retained earnings and capital stock.
+The capital structure of the Company consists of cash, Debt with recourse to CSI, Debt without recourse to CSI, and components of shareholders' equity including retained earnings and capital stock.

 The Company is subject to certain covenants on its CSI facility.
 The covenants include a leverage ratio and an interest coverage ratio.
 The Debt without recourse to CSI is also subject to certain covenants.
 The Company monitors the ratios on a quarterly basis.
-As at December 31, 2020 and 2019, the Company is in compliance with its debt covenants.
+As at December 31, 2021 and 2020, the Company is in compliance with its debt covenants.
 Other than the covenants required for the CSI facility and the Debt without recourse to CSI, the Company is not subject to any externally imposed capital requirements.